robmoore-i/LanguageLearning/frontend/README.md

 `npm install -g lighthouse`

-To run the audits for melange, do, from the `frontend/` dir:
+To run the PWA audits for melange, make sure youre in the `frontend/` dir, and use the `./lighthouse-audit.sh` script.

-`./lighthouse-audit.sh <app-path>`

-Where <app-path> is some path for the app, examples include:

-`./lighthouse-audit.sh /`

-`./lighthouse-audit.sh /courses`

-`./lighthouse-audit.sh /courses/Georgian/Colours`

 Generated reports are put in the `lighthouse-audits/` directory.